 We provide a tool named animaDenseTransformArithmetic to compose and perform log-Euclidean operations on dense field (diffeomorphic) transformations as proposed by Arisgny et al. .
 The tool proposes regular composition or BCH approximation to the composition of SVFs in the log-Euclidean framework (

 -c).
 It can also take the exponential of an SVF, dense diffeomorphism logarithm is the only operation not implemented yet.
+The norm of the resulting vector field (after all previous steps) can be computed using the option

 - Olivier Commowick, Nicolas Wiest-Daesslé, Sylvain Prima.
 Block-Matching Strategies for Rigid Registration of Multimodal Medical Images.
 9th IEEE International Symposium on Biomedical Imaging (ISBI), pp. 700–703, 2012.